Halludba71/Shogun-Manga-Reader/README.md

 Shogan is a Manga Reader Web App created for my A level Coursework.
 Features will try to remain similar to Tachiyomi

-## Features
+## Current Features
-Features to include:
-- Online reading from a variety of sources
+- Online Reading from a variety of sources
+- Reader which can be configured
-- Local reading of downloaded manga
+- Offline reading through downloaded manga

+## Features to include
 - Syncing to AniList

-- Reader which can be configured
+## Dependencies
+Written with Python (3.8.6)

+-
+-